Ruby Valley Trekking - 9 Days Itinerary & Cost

 Essential Information

-When you arrive at Tribhuvan International Airport, our representative will be there to greet you.
-They will be holding a sign with your name on it and will welcome you with a traditional marigold garland or khada.
-Afterward, they will drive you to your hotel in a private car.
-We request you arrive in Kathmandu by 4 pm one day before the trek departure.
-This gives us the final preparation.
-We will pick you up at your hotel.
-The adventure officially begins with a scenic drive to Syabrubesi, the starting point of the Ruby Valley, according to the package.
+When you land at Tribhuvan International Airport, our representative will be waiting with a sign showing your name.
+You'll be welcomed with a traditional marigold garland or khada and driven to your hotel in a private car.
+We ask that you arrive in Kathmandu by 4 pm the day before your trek departs — this gives us time for final preparations.
+On trek day, we'll collect you from your hotel and drive to Syabrubesi, the starting point of the Ruby Valley trek, according to your package tier.

-For six nights during your trek, you'll be settled into charming mountain lodges or homestays, giving you a true taste of local hospitality.
-These spots are quite comfortable, but it's good to know that things like device charging, Wi-Fi, and hot showers are usually available for a small extra charge.
-Just a heads up, the package doesn't include your hotel stays in Kathmandu, so you'll need to arrange for two nights there yourself—one before you set off and one for when you return.
+For six nights during your trek, you'll stay in charming mountain lodges or homestays, giving you a real taste of local hospitality.
+These spots are comfortable, but things like device charging, Wi-Fi, and hot showers are usually available for a small extra charge.
+You'll need at least two nights in Kathmandu before and after the trek, which aren't included in the package.

 Meals